vmware-archive/vsphere-storage-for-docker/docs/user-guide/admin-cli.md

 After initialization the service can use SingleNode mode - when the DB itself is located on the local ESXi node in `/etc/vmware/vmdkps/auth-db` file, or MultiNode mode - when the above location is a symlin to a shared datastore location.

-In SingleNode mode all vm-groups and authorization control is local for each ESXi node, and node do not share this information.
+In SingleNode mode all vmgroups and authorization control is local for each ESXi node, and node do not share this information.

 In MultiNode mode, VSphere Docker Volume Service Authorization Config DB needs to be initialized on each ESXi host (`config init --datastore=<ds>`, and the nodes will share the authoration control.